MiningMarsh/openhab-helper-libraries/mmdev.md

     - `Group` values use the `set` type.
     - `Undefined` openhab values translate to `None`, and vice versa.

+Numeric values can have a dimension added with the `dimension` parameter in the property constructor.
+An example dimension would be 'Temperature'.

+A unit can be assigned to a numeric type with the `unit` parameter in the property constructor.
+When a value is assigned, the corresponding QuanityType is sent instead.

 The value of a property can be retrieved by inspecting it's `.value` attribute.
 No caching is performed; every access will re-query openhab for the value and re-translate it.

 ### Property Mutation